How To Move To The UK From The US Without A Job?

 Adults who need this type of care must be 18 or older, have a disability or medical condition, or be elderly.

-Family visa on the basis of your private life
+Family visa based on your private life

 Settle in the UK if your partner dies